Neuss: Jewish history

 A Jewish community has been documented in the city since the High Middle Ages.
 The earliest documentation of Jews in the city is from 1096, when Jews from Cologne fleeing from Crusaders were sheltered in the city by the Archbishop of Cologne Hermann III.
 Nevertheless, about 200 of them (men, women, and children) were slaughtered by Crusaders.
 This all was in the context of what is known as the Rhineland massacres.

 There is however no indication that Neuss already had an organized Jewish community in 1096; It is however certain that there was one in the Staufer period from the late 12th century onwards, in the context of a general influx of merchants into the city at the time.

 According to Ephraim of Bonn, on 11 January 1197, multiple members of the Jewish community were put to death as revenge for the killing of a Christian girl by a mentally ill Jew.
-The killer and multiple of his close relatives were gruesomely executed.
-Interestingly, they seem to have been allowed a Jewish funeral: their bodies were brought – presumably by boat – to Xanten, where they were buried alongside victims of the Rhineland massacres of 1096.
+The killer and several of his close relatives were gruesomely executed.
+They seem to have been allowed a Jewish funeral: their bodies were brought – presumably by boat – to Xanten, where they were buried alongside victims of the Rhineland massacres of 1096.

 The community in the High Middle Ages at first resided in the area where merchants lived, between the haven and the market.
 The passage to the haven's loading place was known as the Judensteg.
 By the year 1300 however the Judensteg was now inhabited by Christians, the Jews having moved to the area around the Glockhammer, where their synagogue and school were also located.
 The area was not exactly a ghetto, as it was not sealed, and Christians also lived there.

 From the 14th century onwards the Jews faced increasing economic competition, firstly due the loss of their advantageous former location near the docks, and later because of the loss of their monopoly in money lending, with the arrival of bankers from Lombardy and Cahors.

-The city was hit by the Black Death in 1348-49, and the community suffered from gruesome persecutions during that time, as was the case elsewhere in Europe.
+The city was hit by the Black Death in 1348–49, and the community suffered from gruesome persecutions during that time, as was the case elsewhere in Europe.
 In the wake of the plague, the community was numerically decimated and economically weakened.
 A wave of religious extremism and intolerance swept the area at the time, and the Jews were increasingly pressured and became objects of political infighting: In the year 1424, Jews were for a time expelled from the city; this was meant as a middle finger to the Landesherr, who had placed the Jews under his protection.